Ross-logger/TaskManager/README.md

 # 📝 Task Manager

-Task Manager is a simple web application for managing tasks.
+Task Manager is a web application for managing tasks.
 Add, view, and mark tasks as completed!

 **🚀 Features**